Introduction of Binary Search Tree

 • A binary search tree (BST) is a binary tree data structure where each node has at most two children, and the values in the left subtree of a node are less than or equal to the node’s value, while the values in the right subtree are greater than the node’s value.

-• Deleting a node from a BST involves maintaining the property of BST while removing the desired node.
+• Deleting a node from a BST involves maintaining the property of a BST while removing the desired node.

 • The step-by-step algorithm for deleting a node from a BST is as follows: